Learn how to can sliced peaches, the easy way! Today’s post is a great ”how-to” with pictures for canning sliced peaches in medium syrup!

-How to Can Sliced Peaches
+How To Can Sliced Peaches

 - Peaches, firm and undamaged (1-1½ lbs per pint jar)